 Walmart laying off corporate employees

-Shortly after revealing that it was cutting its profit outlook, media reports confirmed that Walmart is laying off hundreds of corporate employees.
+Shortly after revealing that it was cutting its profit outlook, media reports have confirmed that Walmart is laying off hundreds of corporate employees.

 According to NBC News, Walmart spokeswoman Anne Hatfield declined to say exactly how many workers will be affected and what divisions have experienced cuts.
 She said that Walmart is still hiring in parts of its business that are growing, including supply chain, e-commerce, health and wellness, and advertising sales.